Reporting Workflow

 Choose the handful of numbers that matter and gather them from the systems already used by the team.

-Automate the weekly summary delivery
+Prepare the weekly summary

-Send the summary on a schedule so leadership gets the same view every week without manual assembly.
+Create the summary on a schedule so leadership gets the same view every week without manual assembly.

 Highlight what is stuck or aging